-We came across the following article by Stephen King a little while ago.
+We came across the following article by Stephen King a little while ago on a number of different websites.
 We believe it was originally published in a 1986 edition of The Writer magazine and republished in the 1988 edition of The Writer’s Handbook.
 We reproduce it here for educational purposes only.

 I. The First Introduction